HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/tags/tag_center/tag_cloud/tag_cloud_cfg.md

             When you select this option, no scopes will be preselected for tag clouds.

-    !!! note
-        For more details about scopes, how they work, and how you can use them refer to the portal documentation about tagging and rating.
+    **Note:** For more details about scopes, how they work, and how you can use them refer to the portal documentation about tagging and rating.

 -   **Display Settings**